barebox/barebox/Documentation/user/defaultenv-2.rst

   # timeout in seconds before the default boot entry is started
   #global.autoboot_timeout=3

+  # key to abort autoboot.
+Supported options are: "any" and "ctrl-c"
+  #global.autoboot_abort_key=any

   # list of boot entries.
 These are executed in order until one
   # succeeds.
 An entry can be:
   # - a filename in /env/boot/